Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Introduction

-Adversarial reprogramming was originally introduced to abuse machine-learning models provided as a service and steal computational resources, by repurposing a model to perform a task chosen by the attacker.
+Adversarial reprogramming was originally introduced to abuse machine-learning models provided as a service and steal computational resources by repurposing a model to perform a task chosen by the attacker.
 For instance, an online service that uses deep networks originally trained to classify images of objects can be reprogrammed to recognize numbers and digits for solving CAPTCHAs\footnote{Completely Automated Public Turing test to tell Computers and Humans Apart.} and automating the creation of fake accounts~\cite{elsayed19-ICLR}.
-However, it has been recently shown that adversarial reprogramming can be also used for beneficial tasks like transfer learning, in scenarios with scarce data and constrained resources.
-The authors of~\cite{tsai20-pmlr} have shown that in such scenarios, adversarial reprogramming can achieve better performance than fine-tuning, \ie, the classical approach to transfer learning in deep networks.
-Moreover, they have shown that the adversarial program can be computed even if only black-box access is available to the machine-learning model, \ie, by repeatedly querying the model and observing its predictions on different inputs, without having knowledge of its internal details, including its architecture and learned parameters.
+However, it has been recently shown that adversarial reprogramming can also be used for beneficial tasks like transfer learning, in scenarios with scarce data and constrained resources.
+The authors of~\cite{tsai20-pmlr} have empirically demonstrated that in such scenarios, adversarial reprogramming achieves better performance than fine-tuning, \ie, the classical approach to transfer learning in deep networks.
+We conjecture this is because, in scenarios with scarce data, the number of parameters that should be optimized becomes of paramount importance.
+If the parameters are too many, having a big dataset is necessary to learn the task, whereas a small set of parameters can be optimized even with small datasets.
+Fine-tuning requires modifying the model parameters, which are often a considerable number for deep neural networks.
+Reprogramming, instead, requires optimizing the parameters of the adversarial program, which are usually a number quite smaller.
+Another advantage of reprogramming over fine-tuning is that, unlike fine-tuning, reprogramming allows leaving the model as it is, thus preserving the original functionality for which it was trained.
+Furthermore, it can also be performed having only black-box access to the machine-learning model (without knowing its internal details, including its architecture and learned parameters)~\cite{tsai20-pmlr}.
+In this case, one can compute the reprogramming mask by repetitively querying the model and observing its predictions for different inputs.

 Notwithstanding the practical relevance of adversarial reprogramming, the factors affecting its success are still unclear.
 Even the most recently published papers have not answered the following key questions: when and why adversarial reprogramming works, but most importantly, when and why it fails.
 In the original work that proposed adversarial reprogramming~\cite{elsayed19-ICLR}, the authors successfully applied this technique to solve a complex task, \ie, reprogramming an \imagenet model to classify MNIST handwritten digits.
 However, they also showed that reprogramming did not successfully work when trying to reprogram untrained networks to solve the same task.
 While starting investigating the reasons behind such failures, we tried to apply reprogramming to what we thought was a simpler task: reprogramming a small convolutional neural network (CWNet~\cite{carlini17-sp}, described in Table~\ref{tab:small-dnn-architecture}), trained to recognize handwritten Chinese digits, so that it could recognize the MNIST handwritten (Arabic) digits, as depicted in Fig.~\ref{fig:repr-success-and-failure} (\textit{bottom}).
 Despite our efforts in tuning the hyperparameters, we found that adversarial reprogramming surprisingly fails on this intuitively simpler task.
 Our conjecture was based on the fact that both the source and the target domain in this case are digit recognition problems.
 However, as we will show later, task similarity does not help adversarial reprogramming.